jasujm/hrefs/docs/testing.rst

    from pytest import fixture
    from fastapi import FastAPI
-   from hrefs.starlette import ReferrableModel, href_context
-   from hypothesis import given, strategies as st, settings, HealthCheck
+   from hrefs import BaseReferrableModel from hrefs.starlette import href_context from hypothesis import given, strategies as st, settings, HealthCheck

    app = FastAPI(...)

-   class Book(ReferrableModel):
+   class Book(BaseReferrableModel):
        id: int

        # ...the rest of the definitions...